Matzo on glass plate which reads Bondage and Freedom

 I enjoy tsimmes for Passover – a stew of sweet potatoes and dried fruit.
 This is traditional for Rosh Hashanah for a sweet new year, but I like to make it for Passover too.

 With all of these choices, there are plenty of plant-based choices for Passover seders.
-Here, I have gathered together some recipes to help you decide what to eat for the rest of the holiday.
+Here, I have gathered some recipes to help you decide what to eat for the rest of the holiday.

 What is Kitniyot?

-Ashkenazi Jewish people (from Central and Eastern Europe) had also been avoiding kitniyot (legumes plus rice, corn, and beans) for Passover since the 1300s.
-I love soy milk, rice, beans, etc., and eat them at most meals.
 Unbeknownst to me until researching this post, in 2015 the Conservative Rabbinical Assembly changed this rule to permit kitniyot (such as corn, rice, and legumes).
 However, Orthodox and other Jewish people still avoid kitniyot.
 Please note that some recipes in this round-up do contain kitniyot.

-While I have looked at each recipe, be sure to review and adjust them as needed based on your level of observance.
 For instance, most of these dessert recipes contain sugar.
 Choose organic sugar, a brand you know is vegan, or try changing the sweetener to agave nectar, maple syrup, or organic sugar instead (sugar may have been processed with animal products).

 One soup recipe calls for a vegetable bouillon cube.
 If it’s not Kosher for Passover, you can use homemade vegetable broth instead.